Therockstar2001/CLA-Physical--Design/README.md

 **The design includes:
 Transistor-level schematic of all blocks (G/P block, CLA block, full adder block) Symbol creation for hierarchical design
-Complete layout for each module using Siemens L-Edit DRC clean layouts
-LVS matched schematic ↔ layout
 HSPICE simulation for functional verification
 This demonstrates a practical full-custom digital design flow used in ASIC physical design.